 - Intravenous Fluids, Antibiotics: You will receive fluids and antibiotics intravenously (IV) to hydrate you and prevent infection post surgery.
-As you progress, the IV fluids will be stopped and only an IV access line will remain. - Dressings: Your incision will be covered with either surgical glue or an adhesive bandage.
+As you progress, the IV fluids will be stopped and only an IV access line will remain. - Dressings: A dressing will be placed over your surgical incision.
 You may shower with your dressing on, but do NOT take baths or allow your hip or dressing to go under water.
 Follow your provider's recommendations about removing your dressing.
 Once the dressing is removed, your incision does not need to be covered.
 You may shower and get your incision wet, but continue to refrain from submerging the incision in water until directed by your surgeon. - Catheter: On the occasion that you have difficulty urinating after surgery, a catheter may be placed.
 This is rare. - Oxygen: After surgery, you may receive oxygen through a tube under your nose called a nasal cannula.
 A nurse or respiratory therapist may place a small clip on your finger to monitor the level of oxygen in your blood frequently while you are receiving oxygen. - Blood Transfusions: Although rare, a blood transfusion may be ordered by your provider if your blood count is low after surgery. - Cold Therapy: Ice packs will be placed on your incision to help decrease swelling.
 The nursing staff will change them frequently.
-This is an important part of your recovery for the first 48 hours, but can be continued at home to help decrease pain.
+This is an important part of your recovery.
+Please continue icing at home.